rupali-codes/LinksHub/README.md

 Bingo!
 You're done

-## Wants to your favorite Links into the Hub?
+## Want to add your favorite Links into the Hub?

 Follow these steps